How To Profit From Multi-Tabling in Poker

 Make sure that you have your anti-virus, anti-spyware and firewall software running so that you are fully protected while playing.
 A badly protected computer can be slow and this will affect your bankroll.

-The Lay-out of your Poker Room:
+The Lay-out of your Poker Room

 With a monitor of a 1600×1200 resolution, you can show exactly nine tables on screen without any overlap, as you can re-size the tables to 520×390 pixels- with the majority of online poker software, you can still see the cards, bet sizes, and stacks clearly at this size.
 De-select all the options that are not vital to the game, like animations that show the cards being dealt, player avatars, and change your background from the picture of your favourite super-model to a plain background.
 You can also activate the option that shows the playing cards in four colours, this will make it easier to notice colours of three-of-a-kind, and thus you will be able to swap between tables a lot faster.

-Multi-table Step-by-step, Table-after-table:
+Multi-table Step-by-step, Table-after-table

 If you are only familiar with a two table gaming format, then it would not be very sensible to suddenly add another 6 tables.
 But, instead of just opening two tables, open three in your next session.
 Once you have mastered this new level, add another table, and keep doing this until you are playing 8 tables.
 Although there is a big difference between playing at one table or five, the move from five to eight or nine tables will feel a lot easier.
 Do not be afraid of adding another table at your next session, and do not push yourself too hard, if things go badly then you can close the table as quickly as you opened it.

-When you multi-table, you should be certain that you will be able to play at your best with all the tables you have open.
+When you play multi-table, you should be certain that you will be able to play at your best with all the tables you have open.
 Do not begin to damage your chances of winning on one table, just because you are well-stacked on another table.
 Stealing the blinds and play the EV+ rounds is still one of the most important factors of your game.

 Knowing how to take a break between sessions is very important.
-After playing for two or three hours, stop yourself and re-charge: eat, relax in front of the tele, play sudokus or take a little exercise.
+After playing for two or three hours, stop yourself and re-charge: eat, relax in front of the TV, play sudokus or take a little exercise.
 Do everything you can to distract yourself from poker for a short while.

-Last Advice Before you Multi-table:
+Last Advice Before you Multi-table

 Once you have finished a multi-table session (start by playing at least an hour), take the time to analyse your most impressive hands, in particular when you had doubted the way in which you had played them.